Davido throws hard punches, matches trainer's energy during boxing session

 Nigerians react as Davido shows off automated curtain

-Nigerian singer Davido sparked reactions online after he showed off the stress-free life he lives as a rich man in his Banana Island mansion.
+The Nigerian singer sparked reactions online after he showed off the stress-free life he lives as a rich man in his Banana Island mansion.

-Taking to his Instagram story channel, the singer revealed that his curtains are automated as he gave a demonstration from the comfort of his bed.
+Taking to his Instagram story channel, Davido revealed that his curtains are automated as he gave a demonstration from the comfort of his bed.

 In another post, he showed off a tiny portion of his bathroom and the efficient shower.
 Some fans are beginning to get tired of Davido's show-off and they shared their opinion in the comment section.